Fed up with people at the gym taking the locker smack next to yours even though there’s a ton other unused lockers?

 Second, I’ve always suspected that I have a touch of Asperger’s myself, and I’ve always had a little OCD going on, and to be honest, I have favorite lockers at any one of the several clubs I go to that are part of a major chain.

 But every so often, they’re taken.
 What do I do then?
-I simply take a locker I would never normally take – and one that’s NOT right next to my favorite that’s already in use.
+I simply take a locker I would never normally take, or a backup favorite choice – and one that’s NOT right next to my favorite that’s already in use.

 In fact, I choose one at least several lockers, sometimes a row’s worth, away, sometimes even in a different section of the room.